CupofCoding/side-scroller-game/README.md

 - if possible, melee weapon/banjo and then shotgun; enemy drops bullets by chance on death
 - Need to create a way to add points to score; enemy dies; replace with floating points.

-- if extra time; create retire function; animations based on score; get into Car and drive off; no more zombie spawns; get twinkies

 #### Scoring Criteria:
 - Higher time = higher score
 - Zombie dies; add points - if not too difficult then chain combo?

+#### Bonus:
+- Sounds
+- Speed Run function; speed increases incrementally
+- Retire; you deserve to live and ending is based on your score; animations based on score; get into Car and drive off; no more zombie spawns; get twinkies

+- Figure out how to do Zombie Kill of the week based on combo?